numtide/nits/README.md

 Agent logs are streamed into NATS and captured, allowing you to observe what the agent is doing in real-time or go back and have a look at the logs later.

+When deploying, system closures are built and pushed into NATS.
+The agent then copies the closure from NATS into it's local Nix store before applying the new closure.

 ![](./docs/assets/deploy.gif)